Beverly Garland

-She may be best remembered as Barbara Harper Douglas, the woman who married widower Steve Douglas (Fred MacMurray) in the latter years of the sitcom My Three Sons.
+In 1957–1958, she starred in the TV crime-drama Decoy, which ran for 39 episodes, but she may be best remembered as Barbara Harper Douglas, the woman who married widower Steve Douglas (Fred MacMurray) in the latter years of the sitcom My Three Sons.
 She played in that role from 1969 until the series concluded in 1972.
 In the 1980s, she co-starred as Dotty West, the mother of Kate Jackson's character, in the CBS television series Scarecrow and Mrs. King.
-She had a recurring role as Ginger Jackson on 7th Heaven.
-In 1957–1958, she starred in the TV crime-drama Decoy, which ran for 39 episodes.
+She had a recurring role as Ginger Jackson on 7th Heaven..